SushanPoojary/SpringBoot-Twitter-AOP/README.md

 # SpringBoot-Twitter-AOP
-Twitter like backend using Springboot
+Twitter like backend using Springboot.
+Aspect Oriented Programming is also used.